ambrusc/caffeine-overload/README.md

 ---
 Programming errors can lead to precondition violations when executing functions, resulting in hard-to-find bugs.
-Caffeine provides a simple API for validating precondition at runtime, allowing the developer to surface these bugs early.
+Caffeine provides a simple API for validating preconditions at runtime, allowing the developer to surface these bugs early.

 You can append an execption message to use, should the assumption fail.